 What is an IT project manager?

 An information technology (IT) project manager coordinates, plans, and leads organizational technology projects.
-In an increasingly digital world where organizations regularly implement new technologies and software to improve operations, they play a crucial role in completing projects on time, within budget, and to the agreed specifications.
+In an increasingly digital world where organizations regularly implement new technologies and software to improve operations, they play a necessary role in completing projects on time, within budget, and to the agreed specifications.

 These professionals serve as a vital bridge between the technical team and the rest of the organization.
 They understand the business’s needs and translate these into technical requirements while conveying complex technical information in an accessible way for non-technical stakeholders.
 Their role is essential in ensuring the organization can effectively leverage technology to achieve its strategic objectives.